Skip to content

 Utilizing '*' Wildcards

-Finally, the table command can utilize wildcards ‘*’.
+Finally, table can utilize wildcards ‘*’.
 Wildcards match on any or no characters.
 This can be beneficial when dealing with fields that have similar prefixes or suffixes.
 The following example would table any fields starting with “in” in alphabetical order.
 You can also use multiple wildcards in one statement (such as ‘in*e*’) which would capture anything that starts with ‘in’ and is followed by an ‘e’ (for example “index” and “interloper” would be captured when the ‘in*e*’ is evaluted.

 index=win*